keras-team/keras-io/examples/graphs/md/node2vec_movielens.md

 ```

 ---
-## Download and Prepare the Data
+## Download the MovieLens dataset and prepare the data

-The small version of the Movielens dataset includes around 100 thousand ratings
+The small version of the MovieLens dataset includes around 100k ratings
-from 610 users on 9742 movies.
+from 610 users on 9,742 movies.

-First, let's download the movielens data.
+First, let's download the dataset.
 The downloaded folder will contain
 three data files: `users.csv`, `movies.csv`, and `ratings.csv`.
 In this example,
 we will only need the `movies.dat`, and `ratings.dat` data files.